Racism in the PressLessons of the Raheem Sterling Case

-Calls for change from within the press are welcome but will make no lasting difference.
-The only workable remedy is effective, independent regulation that takes racism seriously
+Calls for change from within the press are welcome but will make no lasting difference – the only workable remedy is effective, independent regulation that takes racism seriously, says Brian Cathcart

 When the world saw the vicious hatred directed at the Manchester City player Raheem Sterling by football fans at the weekend his response was clear: this is racism and it is stoked by journalists working for national newspapers.